 The MasterControl™ GxP process and pharmaceutical document management software provides a solid foundation for effective document control that will help accelerate overall time to market by simplifying workflows, promoting efficiency, and making compliance easier.
 Below are some of the benefits of using MasterControl throughout the drug development process.

 Increased Efficiency Through Automation.
 MasterControl's pharmaceutical document management reduces document cycle time and simplifies document management by automating routing, notification and follow-up, escalation, and approval for pharmaceutical companies.
 Its robust tracking feature identifies bottlenecks by showing when a document was sent and to whom.
 It shows the document's history, including who has approved it and when.
 A document that has been rejected will automatically go back to the sender, so tasks don't languish.
 MasterControl can handle all types of documents, regardless of the software used to create them.

 Centralized Repository Makes Search and Retrieval Easier.
 You can store all records and documents from the discovery stage through the post-market phase in a centralized electronic repository like our pharmaceutical document management system, making it easier to update, and to search and retrieve them.
 Documents reside in secure virtual vaults that can be accessed only by authorized users.
 Access is limited by the extent of a user's system rights.
-Although the system is centralized, every department can compile documents separately using the Organizer, a MasterControl tool similar to Windows Explorer, which helps users find documents quickly.
+Although the system is centralized, every department can compile documents separately using the Explorer, a MasterControl tool similar to Windows Explorer, which helps users find documents quickly.